willgarcia/gh-notifier/README.md

     $ bin/gh-notifier send

-In the background, an history file is stored for each github project and at each run, the script detects new releases thanks to calls to the Githup API.
+In the background, an history file is stored for each github project and at each run, the script detects new releases via Github API.

 Notifications modes (not yet implemented):